 - There was once a turtle fishery off Key West, Florida until they were protected in the 1970’s.
 Today at the site of the former A. Granday Turtle Cannery lies Turtle Kraals, a restaurant and bar.
 Captured animals were kept here prior to being exported as a delicacy around the world.

 What is SEE Turtles?

 We protect sea turtles through conservation travel and volunteer tours, educational programs, and Billion Baby Turtles.
-We're a project of the Oceanic Society, America's first non-profit dedicated to protecting the ocean.
+We're a project of the Oceanic Society.
 Contact us to learn more about green turtles.